Polish People's Party: Modern program

-The party's platform is strongly based on agrarianism.
-On social and ethical issues, PSL is attached to more social conservative values, as it opposes abortion, legalisation of same-sex marriage, euthanasia, death penalty, and soft drug decriminalisation.
+On social and ethical issues, PSL is attached to more social conservative values, as it opposes abortion (although it is against its criminalization, defending the current abortion law in Poland), legalisation of same-sex marriage, euthanasia, death penalty, and soft drug decriminalisation.
+It also opposes civil partnerships - both same-sex and different-sex ones.
 The party is in favour of maintaining religion lessons in public education.
 In 2019, the party adopted (as part of an agreement with Kukiz'15) in the party's platform direct democracy's postulates, including introducing single-member districts, electronic voting and obligatory referendums.